MisakaCenter/dannypsnl.github.io/docs/_posts/2018-02-12-singleton-best-practice-in-golang.md

 ---
 layout: post
 title: "The best practice of Singleton in Golang"
+categories:
+  - cs
 tags:
   - golang
   - DesignPattern